microsoft/DCVC/DCVC-family/DCVC-DC/README.md

 # Introduction

-Official Pytorch implementation for DCVC-FM: [Neural Video Compression with **F**eature **M**odulation](https://arxiv.org/abs/2402.17414), in CVPR 2024.
+Official Pytorch implementation for DCVC-DC: [Neural Video Compression with **D**iverse **C**ontexts](https://arxiv.org/abs/2302.14402), in CVPR 2023.
+-  The first end-to-end neural video codec to exceed [ECM](https://jvet-experts.org/doc_end_user/documents/27_Teleconference/wg11/JVET-AA0006-v1.zip) using the highest compression ratio low delay configuration with a intra refresh period roughly to one second (32 frames), in terms of PSNR and MS-SSIM for RGB content.
+-  The first end-to-end neural video codec to exceed ECM using the highest compression ratio low delay configuration with a intra refresh period roughly to one second (32 frames), in terms of PSNR for YUV420 content.

 # Prerequisites
-* Python 3.10 and conda, get [Conda](https://www.anaconda.com/)
+* Python 3.8 and conda, get [Conda](https://www.anaconda.com/)
 * CUDA if want to use GPU
 * Environment
     ```
-    conda create -n $YOUR_PY_ENV_NAME python=3.10
+    conda create -n $YOUR_PY38_ENV_NAME python=3.8
-    conda activate $YOUR_PY_ENV_NAME
+    conda activate $YOUR_PY38_ENV_NAME

-    conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia
+    conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit=11.3 -c pytorch
     pip install -r requirements.txt
     ```

 # Test dataset

 We support arbitrary original resolution.
-The input video resolution will be padded automatically.
+The input video resolution will be padded to 64x automatically.
 The reconstructed video will be cropped back to the original size.
-The distortion (PSNR) is calculated at original resolution.
+The distortion (PSNR/MS-SSIM) is calculated at original resolution.

 ## YUV 420 content